manoj-smoothstack/cpp_training/src/Day17/README.md

 The arithmetic operators should take an incoming templated argument X which can be any numeric type, hence you need to check for numeric type using the std function.

+The cast operators should allow you to cast an Account object from one currency type T to another currency type Q.

 Lastly you will need to develop specific classes to test your template.
 These are one each for Dollar, Yen, Euro, and Pound.
 You will also need to test the comparison and arithmetic